How To Grow Herbs Indoors

 A further fluorescent grow light option is known as CFL, or Compact Fluorescent Lamp.
 While compact fluorescent lamps of sufficient wattage will work for growing herbs indoors, it is a less than ideal configuration of the light, as the "tubes" are configured in such a way as to provide a single point of light as opposed to spreading the light energy evenly over a broader area as regular and T5 fluorescents do.

 Another emerging technology is LED lighting, otherwise known as Light Emitting Diodes.
 LED grow lights are evolving at a very rapid pace.
 The quality of light newer LED light fixtures is far superior to those sold literally just a few months ago.
 However, many of the quality LED fixtures are still rather expensive.
 Do your research, but generally speaking, an LED fixture that produces a full spectrum of light (i.e. the output looks white, or natural) will perform better than one fine-tuned to emphasize red and blue light only.

 High-intensity discharge (HID) grow lights, including standard or ceramic metal halide (MH) and high-pressure sodium (HPS) are an excellent choice for larger hobby or commercial growing applications, or when light is needed to supplement natural light in a greenhouse environment.

 Ideally, when using artificial light as the sole light source for the indoor cultivation of herbs, a period of 16 to 18 hours of light per day should be provided on a regular basis.
-It is easiest to accomplish this scheduling by connecting your grow lights to a grounded 24-hour timer which will automate the daylight hours for your herbs.
+It is easiest to accomplish this scheduling by connecting your grow lights to a 24-hour 15 amp heavy-duty mechanical grounded timer which will automate the daylight hours for your herbs.
 When using fluorescents to supplement a less than ideal window location, provide at least 12 hours of artificial light.

 Indoor Climate Considerations